Published: April 14, 2026 | Last Updated: May 2026 | Category: 3D Printer Reviews | By Review3DPrinting.com

 | Optional Vision Encoder | 50 micron positional accuracy |

-| Price (standard / combo) | From $649 / $899 (USA) |
+| EU Price (standard / Combo) | €629 / €849 |

 Our Verdict

 The dual-nozzle system, the heated chamber, the whisper-quiet operation, and the beginner-friendly software ecosystem all combine to make this an unusually capable machine at an unusually reasonable price.
+It ships to all major European countries, handles EU power standards, and is backed by proper European warranty support.

 Rating: 9.5 / 10